N197

-All of my recipes are based on the modified DASH diet that Dr. Mirkin recommends for total health (to lower cholesterol and blood pressure, control weight and prevent or control diabetes):
+All of my healthful recipes fit into the Modified DASH Diet that Dr. Mirkin recommends for total health (to lower cholesterol and blood pressure, control weight and prevent or control diabetes):

-Up to 8 servings of WHOLE grains (no limit)
+Up to 8 servings of WHOLE grains (serving size is 1/2 cup)

 At least 5 Vegetables